marriuss/dots-and-boxes/README.md

 ### Types of players

 ##### Bot
-Default type of player.
+Common type of player.
 It's strategy is stupidly simple: it chooses one of currently available edges on field completely randomly.

 ##### Agent
 It's strategy is based on Q-learning algorithm.
 To learn more you can visit this page: https://en.wikipedia.org/wiki/Q-learning.